moriyoshi/s3-sftp-proxy/README.md

 # s3-sftp-proxy

-`s3-ftp-proxy` is a tiny program that exposes resources on your AWS S3 buckets through SFTP protocol.
+`s3-sftp-proxy` is a tiny program that exposes the resources on your AWS S3 buckets through SFTP protocol.

 ## Usage